Where-to-be-born Index

-The Economist Intelligence Unit’s where-to-be-born index (previously called the quality-of-life index, abbreviated QLI) attempts to measure which country will provide the best opportunities for a healthy, safe and prosperous life in the years ahead.
-It is based on a method that links the results of subjective life-satisfaction surveys to the objective determinants of quality of life across countries along with a onward-looking elements.
+The Where-to-be-born Index, formerly known as the Quality-of-life Index (QLI), was last published by the Economist Intelligence Unit (EIU) in 2013.
+Its purpose was to assess which country offered the most favorable conditions for a healthy, secure, and prosperous life in the years following its release.

+It was based on a method that combines the results of subjective life-satisfaction surveys with the objective determinants of quality of life across countries, as well as forecasts for economic growth.

 Methodology

-The index calculated for 2013 includes data from 80 countries and territories.
-The survey used ten quality of life factors along with forecasts of future GDP per capita to determine a nation's score.
+In 2013, an index was created using data from 80 countries and territories.
+The survey considered ten quality-of-life factors and future GDP per capita forecasts to determine each nation’s score.
+Switzerland, Australia, and Norway topped the list with scores just above 8.

-The life satisfaction scores for 2006 (on a scale of 1 to 10) for 130 countries (from the Gallup Poll) are related in a multivariate regression to various factors.
-As many as 11 indicators are statistically significant.
-Together these indicators explain some 85% of the inter-country variation in life satisfaction scores.
-The values of the life satisfaction scores that are predicted by the indicators represent a country's quality of life index.
-The coefficients in the estimated equation weight automatically the importance of the various factors.
-The estimated equation for 2006 can be utilized to calculate index values for year in the past and future, allowing for comparison over time as well across countries.
+Back in 2006, life satisfaction scores (rated on a scale of 1 to 10) for 130 countries (from the Gallup Poll) were analyzed through multivariate regression.
+Researchers identified 11 statistically significant indicators that explained about 85% of the variation in life satisfaction scores across countries.
+These predicted scores represent a country’s quality of life index, with coefficients automatically weighing the importance of different factors.
+The estimated equation from 2006 allows for comparisons over time and across nations.

 The independent variables in the estimating equation for 2006 include: